scylladb/scylladb/docs/protocols.md

 described in [protocol-extensions.md](protocol-extensions.md).

-By default scylla listens to the CQL protocol on port 9042, which can be configured via the `native_transport_port` configuration option.
-Again, this name is used for backward-compatibility with Cassandra configuration files:
+By default scylla listens to the CQL protocol on port 9042, which can be configured via the `native_transport_port` configuration option, or entirely disabled by setting the `start_native_transport` option to 0.
-It refers to CQL as the "native transport", to contrast with the older Thrift protocol (described below) which wasn't native to Cassandra.
+Again these option names were chosen for backward-compatibility with Cassandra configuration files: They refers to CQL as the "native transport", to contrast with the older Thrift protocol (described below) which wasn't native to Cassandra.

 There is also a `rpc_address` configuration option to set the IP address (and therefore network interface) on which Scylla should listen for the